claudiarella/academic-kickstart/content/authors/admin/_index.md

 I’m a graduate student in Mathematical Physics at the University of Geneva and an Excellence Fellow of the National Centre of Competence in Research SwissMAP, Switzerland.

-In 2017-18 I contributed to the experimental project PADME at the National Institute of Nuclear Physics, National Laboratories of Frascati, Italy.
+In 2017-18 I participated in the experimental project PADME at the National Institute of Nuclear Physics, National Laboratories of Frascati, Italy.

 In 2019 I started working on Motivic Feynman Amplitudes in the research group of Prof. Francis Brown at Mathematical Institute, University of Oxford, UK.